ibm-cloud-architecture/dba-onboarding-automation/README.md

                             1. Launch the Onboard Employee process app
                 1. Group: **TE_OnboardingAutomation_Redaction**
                     1. Add the **TE_DEMO** group to this group
+            1. Review the [NextGen User Guide](https://ibm.biz/NextGenUserGuide) for the latest user security required for the Run environment, as of February 2023, it is:
+                1. Insights Role: Administrators
+                1. Workplace Administrators
+                1. Decision ServerL Operator
+                1. Note: access to the Production environment provide membership into the following access management groups:
+                    1. Participants
+                        1. ECMoC_Client_CPE_User
     1. If deploying on your own OpenShift environment:
         * Make sure you have a login to all required components above
     1. If deploying on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS):
         * Install the `oc` CLI from the **Client-side requirements** here: [V21.0.x](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=deployments-preparing-demo-deployment).
 Note: all other **Client-side requirements** are optional for this install but recommended to manage the ROKS cluster.
+1. FileNet Security (Configure in ACCE)
+    1. Object Store
+        1. A
+    1. Root folder
+        1. A
+    1. Folder: Focus Corp
+        1. A
+    1. Default Instance security
+        1. Folder
+        1. Document
 1. Deploy Content Services
     1. Log into Administration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1` on SaaS and `CONTENT` on ROKS) and perform the following:
         1. `Property Templates` - navigate to **Data Design, Property Templates** and create property templates for: